-Campers are expected to care for themselves by getting plenty of sleep, eating healthfully, drinking plenty of water, and maintaining personal hygiene (showering and changing into clean clothes regularly, brushing teeth, washing hands often, using sunscreen & insect repellant appropriately, and checking for ticks.)
-Shower times are scheduled for each unit several times a week.
+Campers are expected to care for themselves by getting plenty of sleep, eating healthfully, drinking plenty of water, and maintaining personal hygiene (showering and changing into clean clothes regularly, brushing teeth, washing hands often, using sunscreen & insect repellant appropriately, and checking for ticks).
+Each unit has several shower times scheduled during the week.
 Wildwood staff will model expectations and provide gentle reminders, but families should set expectations regarding changing clothing and personal hygiene before the camper arrives at camp.
 Coach your camper to tell an adult if they are hurt, feeling ill, or have noticed an unusual symptom.